Around the clock care from hospital-based OB/GYN clinicians.

 OBHG hospitalists not only respond to emergencies in progress to improve outcomes, but they also work toward keeping their hospital team ready and prepared to respond while trying to predict and prevent emergencies before they happen.

-Please help us welcome our latest partner, Memorial Satilla Health in Waycross, GA!
-They kicked off a part-time triage model earlier this month as...
+Please help us welcome our latest partner, Mercy Medical Center in Canton, OH!
+They kicked off a Type A obstetrics emergency department earlier this...

-Please help us welcome our latest partner, Doctors Hospital in Augusta, GA!
-They kicked off a full-time obstetrics triage program and will move to...
+Please help us welcome our latest partner, Texas Health Arlington Memorial Hospital in Texas!
+They kicked off a Type A obstetrics emergency department earlier...